 A study just published in the Journal of the American Geriatric Society has been much publicized recently (see for instance, this L.A.
 Times article).
 The study showed that a computer-based brain training program succeeded in reducing at-fault car crashes for older drivers.
 The effects of the training lasted over 6 years.

 This result made the news as one of the rare transfers of brain training benefits to everyday life.
 Why was this training successful and not others?
 Probably because brain training needs to be specific and not general.
 If you practice playing baseball you do not expect to get better at playing basketball, right?
 The same is true of brain functions: If you train your language skills, do not expect to get better at memorizing numbers.
-[Read more…] about Why Brain Training Helps Older Drivers
+[Read more…] about Why Brain Training Can Help Older Drivers

 Here you have the September edition of our monthly newsletter covering cognitive health and brain fitness topics.
 Please remember that you can subscribe to receive this Newsletter by email, using the box at the top of this page.